This Texas high school principal was put on administrative leave after being accused of promoting critical race theory

-(CNN)A Texas high school principal who found himself in the middle of a controversy over critical race theory was placed on paid administrative leave this week.
+San Antonio, Texas (CNN)A Texas high school principal who found himself in the middle of a controversy over critical race theory was placed on paid administrative leave this week.

 James Whitfield, principal of Colleyville Heritage High School in the Dallas-Fort Worth area, was placed on leave Monday, a month after a community member at a school board meeting publicly accused him of having "extreme views on race" and called for him to be fired.